 High Minimum Investment: Hedge funds have a high minimum investment, which is not less than INR 1 Crore.
 This makes it impossible for an average investor to invest.

-Liquidity Risk: Hedge funds are long term investment instruments and have lock-in periods.
+Liquidity Risk: These are long term investment instruments and have lock-in periods.
 Therefore, these are not highly liquid investments.

-Hedge fund investments have picked up in India (when compared to 2012 levels) due to a better tech ecosystem and investor confidence in the Indian economy.
-But the tax regulations made last year have been discouraging onshore investors as it’s biased towards offshore investors.
+Hedge fund typically is an investment product picked up in India (when compared to 2012 levels) due to a better tech ecosystem and investor confidence in the Indian economy.
+But the tax regulations made last year have been discouraging onshore investors.